The Little Building

 History of The Little Building

 The Little Building was completed in 1917 and designed by the renowned architect Clarence Blackall in a neogothic style.
 It was considered ahead of its time, earning the nickname "The City Under One Roof" due to its numerous offices, shops, and stores, as well as a two-story retail arcade and cafeteria in the basement.
-It was also connected to the Boylston Street T Stop to the north and the Cutler Majestic Theater to the south via underground pedestrian tunnels.
+It was also connected to the Boylston Street T Stop to the North and the Cutler Majestic Theater to the South via underground pedestrian tunnels.
 Overall, it was a pioneering example of transit-oriented mixed-use development.

-The Little Building from July 1920 (Photograph by Leon Abdalian Collection, Boston Public Library)
+The Little Building from July 1920 (Photograph by Leon Abdalian Collection, Boston Public Library).

 Ten-Year Project Begins